MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/traditional-azure-networking-topology.md

   - The maximum number of virtual network peering connections per virtual network.
   - The maximum number of prefixes advertised from Azure to on-premises via ExpressRoute with private peering.

-  Ensure that the number of spoke virtual networks connected to the hub virtual network do not exceed any of those limits.
+  Ensure that the number of spoke virtual networks connected to the hub virtual network don't exceed any of those limits.